Marching Ram Band

-With the exception of the twirlers, color guard, drum line, electric guitar, electric bass, and synthesizer, there are no auditions to be part of the “Ram Band.”
+With the exception of the twirlers, color guard, and drum line, there are no auditions to be part of the “Ram Band.”
 All students are welcome to participate regardless of their intended area of study.
-The Marching “Ram Band” offers participation scholarships to most of it’s members, including color guard and Angelettes.
+The Marching “Ram Band” offers participation scholarships to most of its members.

 This is a fall-only ensemble.
-Marching band students are required to participate in Early Week Band Camp which will start on the Sunday before the first day of classes in the fall: Aug.
-17, 2014.
-The students intending to participate will receive an electronic packet or in the mail early summer of 2014 that outlines how to register for the class and what to bring to Early Week.
-Please take a moment to fill out and return a personnel form so that the packet can be mailed to an appropriate address.
-Marching band music will be emailed to all students who complete the personnel forms.
+Marching band students are required to participate in Early Week Band Camp which will start on the Sunday one week before the first day of classes in the fall: Aug.
+16, 2015.
+Please take a moment to complete the Prospective Student Form so that an information packet can be mailed to the appropriate address.
+Marching band music will be available on Blackboard to all registered students.

-The drumline has positions available for battery, cymbal line and front ensemble.
-Drumline auditions are primarily for placement purposes and will be conducted during the first day of Early Week Band Camp.
+Drumline and color guard auditions are primarily for placement purposes and will be conducted during the first day of Early Week Band Camp.

-All Students with high school color guard or dance experience are encouraged to audition for the ASU color guard.
+All students with high school color guard experience are encouraged to audition for the ASU color guard.
 Auditions for color guard are primarily for placement purposes.
-Members of the ASU Color Guard receive scholarships.
-Any current or incoming female student is welcome to audition.
+Any current or incoming student is welcome to audition.

 Twirler auditions usually take place in April for the upcoming fall season.
 Up to five twirlers will be chosen as members of the Twirling Line with one designated as the Feature Twirler of the Marching “Ram Band.”
 The number of positions is flexible based on the number of qualified auditions.
 Twirler auditions will be closed; no spectators allowed.
 Candidates are expected to wear a standard twirler uniform that is free of a school logo.
 Sound equipment will be provided, CDs preferred.

-The Angelettes are the official Angelo State University dance team and can be seen at home football and basketball games, and at specially sanctioned university events.
+The Angelettes is the official Angelo State University dance team and can be seen at home football and basketball games, as well as specially sanctioned university events.